AlgorithmiKee/notes/Machine_Learning/Bayes Decision Theory.md

 Consider a collision avoidance system (CAS) on the airplane.
 The CAS analyses sensor data to predict obstacles in the air.
 Based on its belief on the presence of obstacles, it makes one of three actions: Make an evasive move, Warn the pilot, Do nothing.

 Given the sensor data, which action should CAS take?
-We define the cost of each action under different circumstance in the table below.
+We define the cost of each action under different circumstances in the table below.

 | Actions              | If Obstacle | If No Obstacle |
 | -------------------- | ----------- | -------------- |